chandanc5525/chandanc5525/README.md

 1. Developed an End to End Machine Learning Model for Predicting Compressive Strength of Cement Composite Mixture.
 2. Developed A Prototype Model for Bearing Fault Detection and Experimental Data is then Investigated using Machine Learning Model for Bearing Fault Detection.
 3. Developed an End to End Machine Learning Model for Heart Stroke Prediction.
+4. Developed an End to End MAchine Learning Model for Multi Criteria Decision Technique for Industrial Decision Making Problems.

 ## RESEARCH PAPER PUBLICATION
 1. Received Best Research Paper Award For The Paper Title "The Effect of Lean Green Six Sigma Practices on Organizational Performance : A Machine Learning Approach"  at 7th International Conference on Production and Industrial Engineering held on 12th March 2023 at NIT,Jalandar,Punjab,India.